Home Our Community

 The origins of Burns Night can be traced back to nine of Robert Burns’ close friends who held a dinner to celebrate his work and mark the fifth anniversary of his death.
 The get-together took place at Burns Cottage in Alloway and consisted of a meal, performances of Burns’ poetry and a speech.

-Nowadays, celebrations on Burns Night often include music, dancing, and other forms of entertainment but the food, the whisky and the recitals of Burn’s work are still always at the heart of the festivities.
+Nowadays, people in Scotland and around the world celebrate with a Burns Night Supper that often includes music, dancing, and other forms of entertainment.
+The food (expect haggis, neaps and tatties), the whisky and the recitals of Burn’s work are always at the heart of the festivities.

 What are Burns Night traditions?